Q: What safety precautions do I need to take?

 A: Three factors will affect the quantity of grout you will require.

 As a general rule, 500 grams of grout should be sufficient to cover a 1m² mosaic project.
 This is however assuming that your tiles are no thicker than 6mm and your tiles are well spaced with no gaps larger than 3mm.
 You may to consider using a plastic sheet under your mosaic to catch any grout which may fall of the edge.

-Q: What color grout should I use in my mosaic?
+Q: What colour grout should I use in my mosaic?